eh3rrera/ocpj8-notes/05-Java-Stream-API/6-Save-results-to-a-collection-using-the-collect-method-and-group-partition-data-using-the-Collectors-class.md

 #Save results to a collection using the collect method and group/partition data using the Collectors class
-Streams hava the following method:
+Streams have the following method:
 ````java
 collect(Collector<? super T,A,R> collector)
 ````